A Connecticut Registered Agent for Your LLC

 Tax forms and requests to complete permits, company filings and reports

 If you have an LLC that’s incorporated in Connecticut and you need a CT Registered Agent, we can help.
-Incfile provides a complete Registered Agent service for any Connecticut business.
-If you form your business through Incfile, we’ll act as your Registered Agent free for your first year (normally a $119 annual cost).
+Incfile provides a complete Registered Agent service for any Connecticut business—and now it’s $0 for the first year, whether you form your company through Incfile or not.

 How to Appoint a Connecticut Registered Agent for Your LLC